 Basel is an incredible city.
-It’s absolutely stunning, though often overlooked, as people flock to Zurich instead.
+It’s absolutely stunning, though often overlooked, as people flock to Zurich or other big cities instead.
 If you’re in Basel, definitely try to make the most of it!
 There’s so much to do in this beautiful place.
-This post will outline what to do in Basel, Switzerland.
+Here’s what to do in Basel, Switzerland.

 The Basel Paper Mill Museum